Wireless Optical Communication (WOC) Terminal Overview

 Tips

-- Install Taara Prism.
+- Pre-install the app.
 Install Taara Prism on the management computer.
-Download the latest Taara Prism from Taara University.
+Download the latest version of Taara Prism from the Taara Partner Portal.
+To successfully complete the link provisioning, Taara Prism needs to be connected to the internet.

 - Connect the power last.
 Verify the POE injector is unpowered when inserting the Octis RJ45 connector.